 (2) Impacts more than one area of the resident’s health status; and

 (3) Requires interdisciplinary review and/or revision of the care plan.

+(ck) “State Fire Code” means “New Hampshire Fire Code” or “state fire code” as defined in RSA 153:1, VI-a, namely, “the adoption by reference of the Life Safety Code NFPA 101 and the Uniform Fire Code NFPA 1, as published by the National Fire Protection Association and as amended by the state board of fire control and ratified by the general court pursuant to RSA 153:5.
+The provisions of any other national code, model code, or standard referred to within a code listed in this definition shall be included in the state fire code unless amended in accordance with RSA 153:5.”

+(cl) “State Building Code” means edition of the International Building Code, the International Existing Building Code, the International Plumbing Code, the International Mechanical Code, the International Energy Conservation Code, the International Swimming Pool and Spa Code, and the International Residential Code, as published by the International Code Council, and the National Electrical Code adopted and amended by the state building code review board and ratified by the legislature in accordance with RSA 155-A:10

-(cl) “State monitoring” means the placement of individuals by the department at an SRHCF to monitor the operation and conditions of the facility.
+(cm) “State monitoring” means the placement of individuals by the department at an SRHCF to monitor the operation and conditions of the facility.

-(cm) “Stock medication” means over-the-counter medication available for use by more than one resident.
+(cn) “Stock medication” means over-the-counter medication available for use by more than one resident.

-(cn) “Supported residential health care facility (SRHCF)” means a long-term care residence providing personal assistance at the supported residential care level pursuant to RSA 151:9, VII(a)(2).
+(co) “Supported residential health care facility (SRHCF)” means a long-term care residence providing personal assistance at the supported residential care level pursuant to RSA 151:9, VII(a)(2).

-(co) “Therapeutic diet” means a diet ordered by a licensed practitioner or other licensed professional with prescriptive authority as part of the treatment for disease, clinical conditions, or increasing or decreasing specific nutrients in the food consumed by the resident.
+(cp) “Therapeutic diet” means a diet ordered by a licensed practitioner or other licensed professional with prescriptive authority as part of the treatment for disease, clinical conditions, or increasing or decreasing specific nutrients in the food consumed by the resident.

-(cp) “Underwriters Laboratories (UL) Listed” means that the global safety certification company UL has confirmed that the product is safe for use.
+(cq) “Underwriters Laboratories (UL) Listed” means that the global safety certification company UL has confirmed that the product is safe for use.

-(cq) “Unexplained absence” means an incident involving a resident leaving the premises of the SRHCF without the knowledge of the SRHCF personnel in a manner that is contrary to their normal routine.
+(cr) “Unexplained absence” means an incident involving a resident leaving the premises of the SRHCF without the knowledge of the SRHCF personnel in a manner that is contrary to their normal routine.

-(cr) “Volunteer” means an unpaid person who assists with the provision of care services, or activities, and who does not provide direct care or assist with direct care.
+(sr) “Volunteer” means an unpaid person who assists with the provision of care services, or activities, and who does not provide direct care or assist with direct care.
 This term does not include visitors or those persons or organized groups who provide religious services or entertainment.

 He-P 805.04 Initial License Application Submission.